CambioML/uniflow-llm-based-pdf-extraction-text-cleaning-data-clustering/example/self_instructed_ft/README.md

 ```

 ### Input Format
-This flow expects the HTML_FILE key to be the key for the input dictionary.
+This flow expects the INPUT_FILE key to be the key for the input dictionary.
 The value for this key should be the path to the `.html` file from which you want to generate the QA pairs.

 ```
-input_dict = {HTML_FILE: your_input_file_path}
+input_dict = {INPUT_FILE: your_input_file_path}
 ```

 ### Process